Officer (armed forces): Discontinued U.S. officer-commissioning programs

-AOCS also included the embedded Aviation Reserve Officer Candidate (AVROC) and Naval Aviation Cadet (NAVCAD) programs.
-AVROC was composed of college students who would attend officer training in two segments similar to Marine Corps PLC, but would do so between their junior and senior year and again following college graduation, receiving their commission upon completion of the second segment.
-The NAVCAD program was in operation from 1935 through 1968 and again from 1986 through 1993.
-NAVCADs were enlisted or civilian personnel who had completed two years of college, but lacked bachelor's degrees.
-NAVCADs would complete the entire AOCS program, but would not be commissioned until completion of flight training and receiving their wings.
+The AOCS also included the embedded Aviation Reserve Officer Candidate (AVROC) and Naval Aviation Cadet (NAVCAD) programs.
+AVROC was composed of college students who would attend AOCS training in two segments similar to Marine Corps PLC but would do so between their junior and senior years of college and again following college graduation, receiving their commission upon completion of the second segment.
+The NAVCAD program operated from 1935 through 1968 and again from 1986 through 1993.
+NAVCADs were enlisted or civilian personnel who had completed two years of college but lacked bachelor's degrees.
+NAVCADs would complete the entire AOCS program but would not be commissioned until completion of flight training and receiving their wings.
 After their initial operational tour, they could be assigned to a college or university full-time for no more than two years in order to complete their bachelor's degree.
 AVROC and NAVCAD were discontinued when AOCS was merged into OCS in the mid-1990s.

 Similar to NAVCAD was the Marine Aviation Cadet (MarCad) program, created in July 1959 to access enlisted Marines and civilians with at least two years of college.
-Many, but not all, MarCads attended enlisted "boot camp" at Marine Corps Recruit Depot Parris Island or Marine Corps Recruit Depot San Diego, as well as the School of Infantry, before entering naval flight training.
-MarCads would then complete their entire flight training syllabus as cadets.
+Many, but not all, MarCads attended enlisted "boot camp" at Marine Corps Recruit Depot Parris Island or Marine Corps Recruit Depot San Diego, as well as the School of Infantry, before entering naval flight-training.
+MarCads would then complete their entire flight-training syllabus as cadets.
 Graduates were designated Naval Aviators and commissioned as 2nd Lieutenants on active duty in the Marine Corps Reserve.
-They would then report to The Basic School (TBS) at Marine Corps Base Quantico prior to reporting to a Replacement Air Group (RAG)/Fleet Replacement Squadron (FRS) and then to operational Fleet Marine Force (FMF) squadrons.
-Like their NAVCAD graduate counterparts, officers commissioned via MarCad had the option to augment to the regular Marine Corps following four to six years of commissioned service.
-The MarCad program was closed to new applicants in 1967 and the last trainee graduated in 1968.
+They would then report to The Basic School (TBS) for newly commissioned USMC officers at Marine Corps Base Quantico prior to reporting to a replacement air group (RAG)/fleet replacement squadron (FRS) and then to operational Fleet Marine Force (FMF) squadrons.
+Like their NAVCAD graduate counterparts, officers commissioned via MarCad had the option to augment to the Regular Marine Corps following four to six years of commissioned service.
+The MarCad program closed to new applicants in 1967 and the last trainee graduated in 1968.